Giacomo Lercaro

 Giacomo Lercaro (28 October 1891 – 18 October 1976) was an Italian cardinal of the Roman Catholic Church who served as Archbishop of Ravenna from 1947 to 1952, and Archbishop of Bologna from 1952 to 1968.
 Pope Pius XII made him a cardinal in 1953.

 Biography

 Early life and ordination

 Giacomo Lercaro was born in Quinto al Mare, Genoa, as the eighth of nine children.
 He came from a family of seamen, and two of his brothers, Amedeo and Attilio, also entered religion.
 From 1902 to 1914, Lercaro attended the archdiocesan seminary in Genoa.
-He was ordained a priest on 25 July 1914 by Archbishop Ildefonso Pisani, and four months later, in November, traveled to Rome to study at the Pontifical Biblical Institute.
+He was ordained a priest on 25 July 1914 by Archbishop Ildefonso Pisani, and four months later, in November, travelled to Rome to study at the Pontifical Biblical Institute.

 Pastoral and theological work

 When Italy entered World War I, Lercaro was forced to change posts and become a military chaplain until the war ended in 1918.
 In 1918, he became prefect of the Seminary of Genoa, where his brother Amedeo was rector, and would remain in that post until 1923.
 He also served as substitute professor of theology (1921–1923) and professor of sacred scripture and patrology (1923–1927).
 In 1927 he became a teacher of religion in secondary school and became involved in numerous student movements in the Genoa district.